joedeller/LPMidi/README.md

 See the LICENSE.txt file for more information

 ## Setup
+Note: Requires Python 3.7x.
+At the present time the python-rtmidi library is not compatible with 3.8.

 Additional library requirements are in the requirements.txt file.
 Pycharm will detect this and offer to install the additional libraries.
 Other IDEs may vary.
 For manual install, you wil need to install python-rtmidi to be able to use the pylaunchpad.py library